 Rejuvenate your appearance by toning and sculpting your upper arms with an arm lift.
-Dr. Lisa Bootstaylor provides arm lift surgery for residents of Buckhead, Atlanta, Marietta, Sandy Springs, and nearby areas in Georgia.
+Dr. Lisa Bootstaylor provides arm lift surgery for residents the metro Atlanta area and surrounding communities in Georgia.

 What is an upper arm lift?

 Over time the skin changes in four ways: it loses thickness, loses elasticity, loses adherence to the underlying tissue, and is affected by gravity.
 One area where these changes are especially apparent is the upper arm.
 An arm lift, or brachioplasty, can lift and tighten up loose skin in the upper arms, resulting in a firmer, more youthful contour.

 How can an Arm Lift rejuvenate my appearance?

 If you have sagging skin that looks like “wings” or bags of excess fat and skin that hang loosely from the upper arms, you can benefit from an arm lift procedure to tighten muscle and skin in the upper arm, producing a smooth and toned contour that makes your arms look younger and leaner.

 Who is a suitable candidate for an Arm Lift?

 Any adult in good health who wants to tighten muscle and skin in the upper arm may be a good candidate for an arm lift.
 This procedure is recommended for individuals who are roughly within 10 to 20 pounds of their ideal weight.
 Those who still have weight to lose are advised to hold off on this procedure until they are closer to their ideal weight because future weight fluctuations may affect results.